usdigitalresponse/usdr-gost/docker/README.md

 can be executed via `exec`.
 For example, to install dependencies after initial
 setup: `docker compose exec app yarn`.

+For more on how dependencies are managed in the application see the documentation on how we use [Workspaces](../docs/workspaces.md).

 ### Seed and apply migrations to the database

 - To apply database migrations, run: `docker compose exec app yarn db:migrate`